Numerical wave propagation aided by deep learning: Introduction

-We assume that a time-reversible coarse solver, $\mathcal{G}_{\Delta t}\mathbf{u}\equiv\mathcal{G}_{\Delta t}[\mathbf{u}, c]$, is given.
-It advances a given wave field $\mathbf{u}(x,t)=(u, \partial_t u)$ to time $t+\Delta t,$ using the given wave speed profile $c$.
-Additionally, an accurate fine solver, $\mathcal{F}_{\Delta t}\mathbf{u}\equiv\mathcal{F}_{\Delta t}[\mathbf{u}, c]$ is also available.
-The fine solver is used to generate data for improving the coarse solver.
-As these two solvers operate on grids of different resolutions (a coarse and a fine grid), we will extend the coarse solver to one defined on the same grid as the fine solver for comparing the wave fields propagated by the two solvers.
+The fine solver is used to generate data for improving the coarse solver. \LL{There is essentially no restriction to the choice of fine solvers, except that it has to be stable and sufficiently accurate for propagation in the class of wave speeds under consideration.} As these two solvers operate on grids of different resolutions (a coarse grid and a fine grid), we will extend the coarse solver to one defined on the same grid as the fine solver for comparing the wave fields propagated by the two solvers.
 The extension is defined via a restriction (projection) operator $\mathcal{R}$, which maps fine grid functions to the coarse grid.
-We shall also need a prolongation (e.g. interpolation) operator $\mathcal{I}$, which maps coarse grid functions to the fine grid. $\mathcal{R}$ and $\mathcal{I}$ are typical elements in a standard multigrid algorithm.
+We shall also need a prolongation (e.g. interpolation) operator $\mathcal{I}$, which maps coarse grid functions to the fine grid.

 We reorganize the time stepping by the fine solver into